smartnic/sigcomm21_artifact/README.md

 > BPF_ST_MEM(BPF_DW, BPF_REG_10, -16, 1),           // *(u64 *)(r0 - 16) = 1
 ```

+If you take a look at [the full command line](https://github.com/smartnic/sigcomm21_artifact/blob/master/3_change_parameters/k2.sh#L38) that is used to invoke the compiler in this exercise, you may see that the window settings are incorporated using the flags `--win_s_list` and `--win_e_list`.

 ---

 ### 4 Specific ACM SIGCOMM criteria for artifact functionality

+_Documentation_: Our artifact includes the Docker container used to perform these experiments, the source code of the compiler and subsidiary repositories (including experimental scripts).

 FIXME